Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

-Following a recent stoichiometric characterization of autocatalysis \cite{Blokhuis2020}, a general autocatalytic network should contain one or several \emph{autocatalytic cores}.
-An essential feature of these cores is that they are described by an invertible stoichiometric sub-matrix, which makes the corresponding subnetwork a deficiency zero network \cite{Feinberg2019}.
+Following a recent stoichiometric characterization of autocatalysis \cite{Blokhuis2020}, a general autocatalytic network should contain one or several autocatalytic cores.
+An essential feature of these cores is that they are described by an invertible stoichiometric sub-matrix.
 The existence of this invertible sub-matrix is a sufficient condition for autocatalysis, which implies the absence of conservation laws \cite{Avanzini2021,Rao2016, Polettini2014} thanks to Gordan's theorem \cite{Blokhuis2020}.
-In the following, we assume that the full stoichiometric matrix $\boldsymbol{\nabla}$ contains a square submatrix $\S$ that is invertible (see \eqref{SM-eq:Nabla} in the Materials and Methods section).
-Reactions of $\S$ will be called \emph{autocatalytic reactions}, species of $\S$ will be called autocatalytic species, while other species will be called \emph{external}.
+In the following, we assume that the full stoichiometric matrix $\boldsymbol{\nabla}$ contains a square submatrix $\S$ that is invertible~:

+Reactions of $\S$ will be called autocatalytic reactions, species of $\S$ will be called autocatalytic species, while other species will be called external.
+Note that we do not require that the matrix $\S$ corresponds necessarily to one of the autocatalytic cores listed in Table \ref{tab:Recap_core} of the Methods Section.
+Further, we also allow the network to contain catalytic reactions, (\emph{i.e.} reactions where the same species can be both reactants and products) in contrast with the assumptions of \cite{Blokhuis2020}.
+The presence of a block matrix of zero in the lower right part of the matrix $\boldsymbol{\nabla}$ in Eq.~\eqref{eq:Nabla} means that there is no boundary flux to or from external species.
+Such a splitting of species into internal and external ones is a standard assumption in metabolic network analysis \cite{Qian2005}.

-Similar to the example above, the concentrations of all external species are assumed to be constant, either because these species are in excess, which is typically the case for food or fuel species or because these species are catalysts.
-Given the structure of the full stoichiometric matrix of \eqref{SM-eq:Nabla}, one can show that the network can still be in detailed balance (see \eqref{SM-eq:Balance_chemical_potential} and \textit{SI Appendix Section 2.1}).
+Similar to the example above, the concentrations of all external species are assumed to be constant, either because these species are in excess, which is typically the case for food or fuel species, or because they are in contact with a reservoir (chemostatted).
+Given the structure of the full stoichiometric matrix of Eq.~\eqref{SM-eq:Nabla}, one can show that the network can still be in detailed balance (see Eq.~\eqref{SM-eq:Balance_chemical_potential} and Supplementary Note 1).
 To break detailed balance, in addition, the concentration of at least one of the autocatalytic species should be controlled, by actively maintaining its concentration constant with an outgoing flux.

-We call this special species $X$, and the remaining non-controlled autocatalytic species are denoted by $Y$.
+We call this special species the $X$ species, and we call the remaining non-controlled autocatalytic ones the $Y$ species.
 The stoichiometric matrix $\mathbb{S}$ splits into a row vector ${\bold S}^{X}$ and a matrix $\mathbb{S}^{Y}$ \cite{Rao2016}:

 The corresponding kinetic equations are given by